Steeven Saba

-Steeven Saba (born 24 February 1993) is a Haitian professional footballer who plays as a midfielder for Ligue Haïtienne club Violette and the Haiti national team.
+Steeven Saba (born 24 February 1993) is a Haitian professional footballer who plays as a central midfielder for Ligue Haïtienne club Violette and the Haiti national team.
+Saba is a dual-citizen of Haiti and the United States.

 Early years

-Saba was born in Port-au-Prince and is the son of former footballer Grégory Saba.
+Saba was born in Port-au-Prince, Haiti into a family of Lebanese descent.
+His father is the former footballer Grégory Saba.